 In 2012 DCU pioneered and launched Ten Principles of an Age-Friendly University (AFU).
 It has developed into a global network of over 75 universities in Europe, North America, South America, South East Asia and Australia.
 The Age-Friendly University Global Network (AFUGN), led by DCU, highlights the role of higher education in societies with an ageing demographic worldwide.
 DCU's AFU Programme offers older adults opportunities to engage in educational, research, wellness, social and cultural opportunities across the DCU campus.
-It embeds ageing at a multidisciplinary level across campus, raising awareness and challenging ageism within the student body.
+It embeds ageing at a multidisciplinary level across campus and also aims to raise awareness and challenge ageism within the student body.

 Universities have a unique opportunity and role to play in the ageing arena.
-There are unlimited opportunities to engage older people to inform and contribute to the research agenda in health, technology, robotics, and intergenerational opportunities to promote longevity dividends.
+There are unlimited opportunities to engage older people to inform and contribute to the research agenda in health, technology, robotics, and intergenerational opportunities to promote the longevity dividend.
 There are significant incentives and economic benefits to the university by providing retraining, upskilling for encore careers and opportunities in the Silver Economy.
-One of the primary elements of the AFU initiative in DCU is to support older people through advocacy and contribute to the ageing policy.
+One of the primary elements of the AFU initiative in DCU is to support older people through advocacy and contribute to ageing policy.
 The Ten Principles of an Age-Friendly University listed below reflect many of the elements of the life course approach contained in the Green Paper on Ageing: